Annette Strauss: Life

 While Mayor-Pro Tem, Annette spearheaded the effort to build a refuge for an increasing number of families living on the streets, victims of the collapsed Texas economy.
 The vision was a facility where homeless families could stay together as a family unit.
 A coalition of congregations responded, and Family Gateway was born.
 Originally named the Downtown Family Shelter, the S. St. Paul, 30-room facility was rededicated as the Annette.
 G. Strauss Family Gateway Center in 2000.
 The Center provides a private room, food and clothing for homeless families with children; coupled with the child care, educational and employment resources they need to recover from crisis and make positive choices for their future.
 Today, Family Gateway has grown to include transitional housing and permanent supportive housing units in the community to serve the growing number of homeless families.
 After 25 years Annette's original vision for Family Gateway continues today; to empower homeless families to break the cycle of homelessness and embrace a life of hope and promise.

 In 1991, Strauss left the mayoral position and worked as a consultant and trustee for a number of boards and foundations, including the Children's Medical Center Foundation, the Dallas Methodist Hospitals Foundation, the St. Paul Hospital Foundation, the Timberlawn Foundation and the Texas Historical Foundation.
 She was also appointed "Ambassador-at-large" for the city of Dallas, an honorary position she held until her death from cancer in 1998.
 She was interred at Sparkman-Hillcrest Memorial Park Cemetery.
 Her husband Ted Strauss died on September 5, 2014.

+Awards

+Strauss was awarded the H. Neil Mallon Award by the World Affairs Council in 1995.
+The H. Neil Mallon Award, hosted by the World Affair Council of Dallas/ Fort Worth, is presented annually to individuals who have excelled at promoting the international focus of North Texas.
+The prestigious Mallon Award is named after the Council’s founder and is presented annually to individuals who have excelled in promoting our region’s international profile.
+Funds raised from this event support the World Affair Council’s public and education programming, international exchanges, and diplomatic services.